RPT-As Mosul battle ends, struggle over Iraq's future intensifies

 By Samia Nakhoul

-ERBIL, Iraq, July 7 After almost nine months of fierce fighting, the campaign to recapture Mosul from Islamic State is drawing to a bitter end in the ruins of the city's historic quarter, but the struggle for Iraq's future is far from over.
+ERBIL, Iraq, July 7 (Reuters) - After almost nine months of fierce fighting, the campaign to recapture Mosul from Islamic State is drawing to a bitter end in the ruins of the city's historic quarter, but the struggle for Iraq's future is far from over.

 Aside from Mosul, across the border in Syria a battle is raging to dislodge IS from Raqqa, the second capital of its self-declared caliphate.
 Fighting will push down the Euphrates valley to Deir al-Zour, the jihadis’ last big urban stronghold.